 How to detect it: No need to test for mold if you smell it or see it.
 Mold testing is a safety measure that you can take to ensure that indoor air is safe if someone is mysteriously sick in your home and you cannot figure out why. .
 Any building in which people spend a significant amount of time such as homes, offices, schools and churches can be tested for mold problems to avoid mold-related illnesses.

-: Opportunistic environments for mold to proliferate seen during actual inspections include:
+How it proliferates: Opportunistic environments for mold to proliferate seen during actual inspections include:

 1.)
 Over insulated houses where fresh air sources are covered.